byuflowlab/bibteximport/README.md

 python setup.py install
 ```

-Under releases download the app: BI.app (the first time you may need to allow permission to run it in System Preferences > Security).

 In BibDesk preferences > General > Application Launch > Open File: select your main reference file so that it will be automatically opened when BibDesk is launched.

 Usage: